-1 Greenfield sites are those that are not previously developed or graded and remain in a natural state.
-For international projects only: For the compliance path described by Case 1, rural landscapes are considered the same as greenfield sites.
+Greenfield sites are those that are not previously developed or graded and remain in a natural state.
+For projects outside the U.S. only: For the compliance path described by Case 1, rural landscapes are considered the same as greenfield sites.
 A rural landscape is a natural area modified by agro-forestry-pastoral activities, with environmental, aesthetic, cultural and historical values resulting from the interrelationship between its physical and biological aspects and traditional human activities.

-2 Previously developed areas are those that previously contained buildings, roadways, parking lots or were graded or altered by direct human activities.
+Previously developed areas are those that previously contained buildings, roadways, parking lots or were graded or altered by direct human activities.

-3 Native/adapted plants are plants indigenous to a locality or cultivars of native plants that are adapted to the local climate and are not considered invasive species or noxious weeds.
+Native or adapted plants are plants indigenous to a locality or cultivars of native plants that are adapted to the local climate and are not considered invasive species or noxious weeds.

-Survey greenfield sites to identify site elements and adopt a master plan for developing the project site.
-Carefully site the building to minimize disruption to existing ecosystems, and design the building to minimize its footprint.
-Strategies include stacking the building program, tuck-under parking and sharing parking facilities with neighbors.
-Establish clearly marked construction boundaries to minimize disturbance of the existing site, and restore previously degraded areas to their natural state.
-For previously developed sites, use local and regional governmental agencies, consultants, educational facilities, and native plant societies as resources for the selection of appropriate native or adapted plants.
+consultants, educational facilities and native plant societies as resources for the selection of appropriate native or adapted plants.
 Prohibit plants listed as invasive or noxious weed species.
-Once established, native/adapted plants require minimal or no irrigation, do not require active maintenance such as mowing or chemical inputs such as fertilizers, pesticides or herbicides, and provide habitat value and promote biodiversity through avoidance of monoculture plantings.
+Once established, native/adapted plants require minimal or no irrigation; do not require active maintenance such as mowing or chemical inputs such as fertilizers, pesticides or herbicides; and provide habitat value and promote biodiversity through avoidance of monoculture plantings.